PowershellGroup/CrashCourse/README.md

 This readme contains the content for the entire course.

-whats missing?

-- [ ] better task for new-aduser
-- [ ] short explanation of wildcards

 ## Prerequisits

 The following tools must be installed before the course starts.